Lnrchaos/NeSy-CML/README.md

 ## 🏆 Achievements

-- **Chess Analysis**: 67% accuracy on chess position evaluation and move prediction
+- **Chess Analysis**: ~83% accuracy on chess position evaluation and move prediction with an F1 score of ~.92
-- **Poetry Generation**: 70% accuracy on style classification and creative analysis
+- **Poetry Generation**: to yet be determined accuracy on style classification and creative analysis
-- **Programming**: 80% accuracy on code analysis and pattern recognition
+- **Programming**: to yet be determined accuracy on code analysis and pattern recognition
-- **Image Processing**: 77% accuracy on visual understanding tasks
+- **Image Processing**: to yet be determined accuracy on visual understanding tasks
 - **Multimodal Integration**: 88.5% accuracy combining multiple data types

 ## 📁 Project Structure